Civil War Monument: Delavan, WI

-The star shaped walkways represent the Grand Army of the Republic and are extremely fragile.
-Unfortunately the cracks and a century of overgrowth have taken a toll so that replacement walkways are the only option.
+The star shaped walkways represent the Grand Army of the Republic and were extremely fragile.
+Unfortunately the cracks and a century of overgrowth had taken a toll so that replacement walkways were the only option.
 Underneath a foot of soil, an inscription by Mrs. Susan Aram was discovered indicating sometime between 1870 and 1906, the star was created by her intentional design.

 In 2012 the restoration committee was formed to preserve and restore this monument.
 The members of this committee are committed to preserving this chapter of Delavan's history and passing the torch to future generations to come.
 September 11, 2012 marked the 1 year anniversary of the restoration project.
 Please take a few moments to watch our film below, dedicated to our Delavan casualties of war.